 Colombia is in a transition phase.
 The country is marked by a 60-year old conflict with very weak state presence in certain territories.
 However, Colombia is developing towards a peaceful state with stronger institutions that apply OECD practices and offers new economic opportunities.

 Colombia has one of the highest income disparities worldwide.
 The resolution of the armed conflict and a lasting peaceful environment are preconditions for the State to provide infrastructure and services.
 They allow for progress and the reduction of inequalities.
 Weak infrastructure and low productivity make it hard for the economy to compete internationally.
 As a result, the economy does not create enough formal jobs, which leaves the country with one of the highest unemployment rates in the region.

 What are SECO’s objectives?

-SECO helps to make companies more competitive by facilitating market access and reducing the cost of doing business, especially for SMEs.
-SECO also supports employee training programmes.
-This way, it aims to create jobs in less prosperous regions and lessen Colombia’s dependence on commodities trading.
+SECO helps to make companies more competitive by facilitating market access and reducing the cost of doing business, especially for small and medium enterprises.
+SECO also supports an efficient labour market and employee training programmes.
+Therewith, it aims to create decent jobs in less prosperous regions and reduce Colombia’s dependence on commodities trading.

 SECO, the SDC and PHRD jointly define the overall objectives of the Swiss Cooperation Programme in Colombia.
 From 2021 to 2024, a total of some CHF 100 million is foreseen for Swiss international cooperation with Colombia.
 SECO will contribute around CHF 45 million.